IHE/ITI.Finance/input/pagecontent/volume-1.md

 Claiming: a PoS system (e.g. Hospital) sends a request for reimbursement of costs incurred for a certain treatment to the FIS

-1. A patient was treated with chemo-therapy in their local hopsital and cured.
+1. A patient was treated with chemo-therapy in their local hospital and cured.
-1. The hospital wants to prepare a hospital bill to recalim the incurred costs.
+1. The hospital wants to prepare a hospital bill to reclaim the incurred costs.
-1. optionally: the hsopital admin queries the applied procedures and medical items from a product catalogue in the Hospital Information Sytem (POS)
+1. optionally: the hospital admin queries the applied procedures and medical items from a product catalogue in the Hospital Information System (POS)
-1. optionally: the hospital information system verifes the product codifications from the FIS.
+1. optionally: the hospital information system verifies the product codifications from the FIS.
 1. the hospital admin builds a claim with the applied procedures and items in the POS which sends a claim to the FIS
 1. In a manual or automatic process, the claim is adjudicated in the FIS.
-1. otpionally: a payment request is sent from the FIS to the payment system.
+1. optionally: a payment request is sent from the FIS to the payment system.
 1. An claim response is sent from the FIS to the POS.

 ##### XX.4.2.4.2 File a Claim Process Flow